 Delta put in place what it called a “ground stop” at 5am, said the company’s chief executive, Ed Bastian, which led to cancellations and delays throughout the day.

-The disruption extended into Tuesday, with another 250 flights cancelled and more than 200 others delayed.
+The disruption extended into Tuesday, with another 250 flights canceled and more than 200 others delayed.

 Flights that were already in the air at the time the outage started were able to continue to their destination largely unaffected, with only routine messages to and from the flight deck downed.

 The outage hit check-in services, which rely upon the airline’s central reservations system, as well as messages about fuel, baggage, and cargo that have to be sent before take-off.
 In addition, aircraft flying to the US are not allowed to depart until a full and complete passenger manifest has been supplied to the American authorities.

 Delta has apologized to its passengers and offered details about refunds and change fee waivers.

 The airline, which is among the world’s largest, said the outage was caused by a power failure at its Atlanta headquarters.
 The Independent newspaper reports that Georgia Power, which supplies electricity to the building, blamed the outage on an overnight failure involving switchgear.

 However, Georgia Power spokesman John Kraft said: “It was a failure of Delta equipment… there wasn’t an area power outage.”
 The company said the Delta problem did not affect other power customers.

 “Our crews responded to the site this morning and we continue to work with the team at Delta,” Kraft said.